 5. Book the HopOnBanff

-These fun, comfortable hop-on, hop-off bus tours plan to restart from June 15th to September 19th in 2021.
-There will be 4 departures per day arriving at the canyon at 8:25 am, 10:10 am, 12:45 pm or 3:35 pm.
+These fun, comfortable hop-on, hop-off bus tours run from June 9th to September 24th in 2023.
+There are 3 departures per day leaving Banff at 7:45 am, 9:30 am and 12:15 pm.
 The bus also goes to Lake Louise and Moraine Lake.
-Tours will need to be booked online and in advance.

 Infant (under 5) free